 The first year of fellowship provides a foundation of clinical experiences, primarily focused in the inpatient setting.
 This builds a fund of knowledge about the diagnosis and management of a wide variety of hematologic and oncologic disorders.
 Outpatient clinic experiences include benign hematology, malignant hematology, and a weekly continuity clinic at the North Florida/South Georgia VA Hospital.
-All first year fellows, with the assistance of a mentor, select one of three areas of research focus to pursue the remainder of fellowship: Clinical Investigator, Medical Education or Quality Improvement & Patient Safety.
+All first year fellows, with the assistance of a mentor, will embark upon a personalized career development plan consistent with their stated career goals.

-The second and third year of fellowship offer more flexibility in rotation and clinic assignment so as to maximize exposure to areas of interest and needs based on research focus selection and career goals.
+The second and third year of fellowship offer more flexibility in rotation and clinic assignment so as to maximize exposure to areas of interest and needs based on research projects and career goals.
 In addition to core clinical rotations, fellows have the opportunity to tailor clinical elective time to gain additional experience in areas of interest.
 Fellows will have additional dedicated research time allotted based on complexity of their projects as determined by our Fellowship Program Education Committee.
 All fellows continue to see their own patient panel in their weekly VA continuity clinic.

 Additional educational activities include a wide variety of weekly conferences including tumor boards, didactic conferences, UF Cancer Center Grand rounds and case-based clinic conference.